rodolflying/GPT_scraper/README.md

 5. Look for your results on the project folder in the json file created with the date of the conversation in this format "%Y-%m-%d_%H-%M-%S" for example : conversation_2023-03-13_12-33-05.json

+TODO:
+In future versions i will provide code to filter information, classify the info in custom categories with help of some ML and IA algorithms! and calculate helpful nlp insights.
+Let me know if you have some idea here (https://medium.com/@rodolfo.antonio.sep/scraping-all-your-conversations-with-chatgpt-made-easy-with-gpt-scrape-51da8fb97911).